Understanding electrical ground is critical when dealing with electrical systems (including amplifiers, preamplifiers and the like).

 - Current circulating through the chassis

 Current flowing through the chassis of an amplifier (or another audio device) can, and most often will, induce a ground loop.
-Therefore, it is best for the chassis to be ground to earth at a single point only.
+Therefore, the chassis should be ground to earth at a single point only.

-Note that it is actually rare for two separate grounds to have exactly the same electrical potential.
+Note that it is rare for two separate grounds to have exactly the same electrical potential.

 Since the chassis can also connect to the signal ground at the audio connections, it can further add unwanted electromagnetic interference noise in the amplifier’s input and/or output signals.